brown-ccv/fastapi-image/README.md

-# FastAPI endpoints for ChatCCV
+# FastAPI endpoints

-This repo hosts FastAPI endpoints for ChatCCV.
-The Python code will be deployed in a container run on Google Cloud Run.
-Cloud Build is configured so that once a PR is merged into `main`, a new build process is triggered and the Cloud Run container is re-deployed .
+This repo hosts FastAPI endpoints that can be deployed in a container run on Google Cloud Run.
+Cloud Build is configured so that once a PR is merged into `main`, a new build process is triggered and the Cloud Run container is re-deployed.

 ## Developing the code locally